Brown (racial classification): Brown pride

 Brown pride is a movement primarily in the United States among mestizo Latin people to develop a positive self-image by embracing the idea of being brown as a form of pride.
 Brown pride is a response to the racist or colorist narrative that white skin is more beautiful than brown skin.
 Brown pride first emerged among Mexican Americans in the United States alongside the Chicano and Black is Beautiful movement in the 1960s.

 Media portrayals of "brown" people

-In the United States, mainstream media has sometimes referenced brown as a racial classification that is a threat to white America and the idea of 'America' in general.
+In the United States, mainstream media has sometimes referenced brown as a racial classification that is a threat to White Americans and the idea of 'United States of America' in general.
 This has been done through rhetoric of a "brown tide" that is changing the demographic landscape of the United States, often with an underlying negative tone.
 This may stoke racial fears of people, and particularly Latinos, who are seen as brown.